OpenTimelineIO/otioview/README.md

 ```

 ## Install and Run via UV
-You can install and run OpenTimelineView directly from the source folder like so:
+You can install and run otioview directly from the source folder like so:
 ```shell
 uv run otioview -h
 ```